PnS2018/pns2018.github.com/session_03.md

 ---

 __Sigmoid function__ was very popular because (a) the function has a range between 0 to 1 so that one can interpret the level of activation to some meaning (e.g., probability, degree of activation); (b) the function is more "biological plausible" than other activation functions for our artificial neuron model.
-However, in practice, Sigmoid function has some very undesirable properties.
-One of the greatest issues is that the gradient of the neuron reaches to zero when the activation of the neuron saturates at the tails of the function.
-When the gradient is close zero, the parameters that is associated with the neuron can not be effectively updated.
+However, in practice, the Sigmoid function has some very undesirable properties.
+One of the most significant issues is that the gradient of the neuron reaches to zero when the activation of the neuron saturates at the tails of the function.
+When the gradient is close zero, the parameters that are associated with the neuron cannot be effectively updated.

 __tanh__ is the scaled and shifted version of the Sigmoid function ($$\tanh(x)=2\sigma(2x)-1$$).
 This function squashes the function input to the range $$(-1, 1)$$.
 Compared to the Sigmoid function, the $$\tanh$$ function is zero-centered although it still has the saturation problem.
-In practice, the $$\tanh$$ function is always preferred to the Sigmoid function.
+In practice, one always prefers to use the $$\tanh$$ function than the Sigmoid function.

 __ReLU__ becomes very popular in the last few years after the seminal work _ImageNet Classification with Deep Convolutional Neural Networks_ by Alex Krizhevsky, et al. was published in 2014.
 The function greatly accelerates the training compared to the Sigmoid or $$\tanh$$ functions.
 Additionally, ReLU is very cheap to compute.
-The ReLU function has its own problems as well.
+The ReLU function has its problems as well.
 For example, a neuron may not be activated by any inputs (e.g., always outputs zero) from the entire dataset if the neuron experienced a large gradient flow.
 And because the ReLU is an open-ended function, the training may suffer from instability if the network has too many layers.

-__Remark__: Although ReLU function is the most-common choice of the activation function, Sigmoid or $$\tanh$$ function have their own market.
+__Remark__: Although ReLU function is the most common choice of the activation function, the Sigmoid or $$\tanh$$ function have their market.
 In particular, they are preferable in Recurrent Neural Networks (RNNs) where the neuron receives feedback signals.

-__Remark__: The artificial neuron model is inspired by neuronscience findings and can solve many different problems.
-However, one should not over-explain its connection with neuroscience because the model can perfectly be analyzed without any neuroscience knowledge.
+__Remark__: The artificial neuron model is inspired by neuroscience findings and can solve many different problems.
+However, one should not over-explain its connection with neuroscience because the model can be analyzed without any neuroscience knowledge.

 A group of artificial neurons can be organized into a layer.
 A layer is the building block of ANNs.
 Interactions between and within layers shape the dynamics of the neural networks.